ramamoorthyluxman/bpc/README.md

 This repository contains the sample submission code and evaluation service for the Bin Picking Challenge – both based on ROS 2.

 - **Estimator:**
   The estimator code represents the sample submission.
-Participants need to implement their solution by editing the placeholder code in the function `get_pose_estimates` in `ibpc_pose_estimator.py`.
-The tester will invoke participant's solution implementation through ROS 2 nodes via the `get_pose_estimates` function.
+Participants need to implement their solution by editing the placeholder code in the function `get_pose_estimates` in `ibpc_pose_estimator.py` (or its C++ counterpart).
+The tester will invoke the participant's solution via a ROS 2 service call over the `/get_pose_estimates` endpoint.

 - **Tester:**
   The tester code serves as the evaluation service.
 A copy of this code will be running on the evaluation server and is provided for reference only.
+It loads the test dataset, prepares image inputs, invokes the estimator service repeatedly, collects the results, and submits for further evaluation.

 In addition, we provide the [ibpc_py tool](https://github.com/Yadunund/ibpc_py) which facilitates downloading the challenge data and performing various related tasks.
 Please refer to its README for further details.

+## Design

+### ROS-based Framework

+The core architecture of the challenge is based on ROS 2.
+Participants are required to respond to a ROS 2 Service request with pose estimation results.
+The key elements of the architecture are:

+- **Service API:**
+  The ROS service interface (defined in the `.srv` file) acts as the API for the challenge.
+Participants implement the service callback on a dedicated ROS node (commonly referred to as the PoseEstimatorNode) which processes the input data (images and metadata) and returns pose estimation results.

+- **PoseEstimatorNode:**
+  Participants are provided with C++ and Python templates for the PoseEstimatorNode.
+Your task is to implement the callback function (e.g., `get_pose_estimates`) that performs the required computation.
+Since the API is simply a ROS endpoint, you can use any of the available ROS 2 client libraries including C++, Python, Rust, Node.js, or C#.

+- **TesterNode:**
+  A fully implemented TesterNode is provided that:
+  - Uses the bop_toolkit_lib to load the test dataset and prepare image inputs.
+  - Repeatedly calls the PoseEstimatorNode service over the `/get_pose_estimates` endpoint.
+  - Collects and combines results from multiple service calls.
+  - Saves the compiled results to disk in CSV format.

+### Containerization

+To simplify the evaluation process, Dockerfiles are provided to generate container images for both the PoseEstimatorNode and the TesterNode.
+This ensures that users can run their models without having to configure a dedicated ROS environment manually.

 ## Submission Instructions